Most dog owners are guilty of feeding their dog all kinds of bones.

 1. Feed them bread

 You probably must have heard of this old wives’ tale before, but it does work.
-Feeding your dog bread right after they eat the ham bone can help coat the bone fragments and prevent them from doing severe damage to their intestinal tract.
+Feeding your dog bread right after eating the ham bone can help coat the bone fragments and prevent them from doing severe damage to their intestinal tract.

 2. Give them pumpkin

-Pumpkin has several health benefits to dogs, but perhaps the most notable one is an improvement in digestive health.
-Pumpkin soothes the stomach, adds bulk to the stools so they can pass through easily, and lowers the pH of the large intestines.
+Pumpkin has several health benefits to dogs, but perhaps the most notable one is improving digestive health.
+Pumpkin soothes the stomach, adds bulk to the stools so they can pass through easily, and lowers the large intestines’ pH.